swiftlang/swift-evolution/proposals/0084-trailing-commas.md

 * Chris Lattner: A narrower way to solve the same problem would be to allow a comma before the `)`, but *only* when there is a newline between them.

-* Vlad S suggests introducing "newlines as separators for any comma-separated list, not limited by funcs/typles but also array/dicts/generic type list etc."
+* Vlad S suggests introducing "newlines as separators for any comma-separated list, not limited by funcs/tuples but also array/dicts/generic type list, etc."